Josh Newville

 So the message to advocates is clear: Avoid rhetoric or actions that reinforce the stereotype of the angry activist.
 Realize that if people find you off-putting, they’re not going to listen to your message.
 As Bashir and her colleagues note, potential converts to your cause “may be more receptive to advocates who defy stereotypes by coming across as pleasant and approachable.”

-As a threshold matter, the angry activists have reason to be angry.
+In the context of modern feminism, it is clear why angry activists are angry.
 American women make 81 cents on the dollar when compared to men.
 The United States is one of only 8 countries in the world that don’t offer paid maternity leave (with the likes of Suriname, Liberia, Palau, Papua New Guinea, Nauru, Western Samoa and Tonga).
 In 2011, women ran only 12 of the Fortune 500 companies.
 In 2010, women accounted for only 31.5% of all lawyers.
 Unfortunately, I could go on with employment (and other) disparities.

-Make no doubt about it, policies that focus on neutrality and objectivity (largely achieved by strident activism) brought us much of the way.
-Such policies are important.
-But they’re not enough.
-It hasn’t been that long since an open and accepted atmosphere of blatant sexism placated the very systems meant to reflect our societal values.
+It hasn’t been that long since blatant sexism placated the very systems meant to reflect our societal values.
 Women in “the world’s oldest democracy” have had the right to vote for less than 100 years.
-Generations of subservience and acquiescence to males and the male-dominated legal system will not be undone overnight.
-Principles of objectivity and neutrality will not be enough.
-Nor will more strident activism do the trick.
+It is obvious that generations of subservience and acquiescence to males and the male-dominated legal system will not be undone overnight.

-To protect and promote the significance of the progress made, and to urge it along, modern feminists are weighing in with contributions far more sophisticated than either strident activism or pure neutrality/objectivity.
-Their contributions offer valuable insights into the legal world and the justice it seeks to accomplish.
+To protect and promote the significance of the progress made, and to also urge it along, modern feminist legal theorists are weighing in with a more nuanced approach.
+Their contributions offer valuable insights into the legal world and the justice it seeks.

 I refer to the legislative authority to use words denoting males when referring to both sexes as ‘the masculine rule.’
 For example, until recently federal interpretation legislation provided that ‘[w]ords importing male persons include female persons and corporations.’
 This provision supplies the argument that any word seeming to refer to men also includes woman.

-In order to overcome the oppression that has been imposed on women by a male-biased legal system, Bartlett urges the adoption of certain practices, starting with encouraging lawyers, judges, professors, law students, and others to consistently couch analysis of legal rules in The Woman Question.
+In order to overcome a male-biased legal system, Bartlett urges the adoption of certain practices, starting with encouraging lawyers, judges, professors, law students, and others to consistently couch analysis of legal rules in The Woman Question.
 See Feminist Legal Methods.
 103 Harv.
 L. Rev. 831, 1990.
 Says Bartlett:

 Once adopted as a method, asking the woman question is a method of critique as integral to legal analysis as determining the precedental value of a case, stating the facts, or applying law to facts.
 ‘Doing law’ as a feminist means looking beneath the surface of law to identify the gender implications of rules and the assumptions underlying them and insisting upon applications of rules that do not perpetuate women’s subordination.
 It means recognizing that the woman question always had potential relevance and that ‘tight’ legal analysis never assumes gender neutrality.